Ideas to Reality

 I feel like I could write up one of these ideas every day, though I wouldn't sleep well at night, wanting to turn these ideas into reality.

-Then today I saw 998 business ideas from Seth Godin's Six Month MBA team.
+Then today I saw a list of 998 business ideas from Seth Godin’s website.

 The scary part for me is that I'm pretty good at designing the tech and business blueprint for how to turn an idea into reality, so it's daunting but tempting to make an incubator company, where I'd take every half-decent idea for music-based companies, make the execution plan, own it, fund it, hire people to build and manage it, then I'd just oversee it.